Fee for Service in Real Estate

 As far as the seller side, I offered reduced commission percentages with continued full service.
 I also offered a flat rate listing fee, but with limited services.
 Neither ever really appealed to the sellers.

-Update: It's been a couple of years since this article was last updated, and the Internet is playing an even larger role in real estate consumer research.
+The Internet is playing an even larger role in real estate consumer research than ever before.
 This is particularly true when it comes to buyers.
 They are doing much of what the real estate agent used to do to locate homes.
-They are often finally reaching out to a real estate professional only after they have a short list of homes they want to be shown.
+They are often finally reaching out to a real estate professional only after they have a shortlist of homes they want to be shown.

 The Millennial generation may be the turning point for fee-for-service.
 They are tech and Internet savvy, know they're doing most or all of the home location work, and they may be swayed by marketing that offers a rebate for the difference between fees owed and the commission received.
 The tough part will be in convincing them that paying for the services as they are delivered will result in cash in their pockets when they get to the closing table.
 The good news is that this may reduce showings for tire-kickers and concentrate the real estate professional's services on real customers.